Urinary Tract Infection

 • blood in the wee

-• wetting during the day when previously dry
+• bedwetting or wetting during the day, if previously dry

-Babies and young children can't tell you about their discomfort when doing a wee and you may not notice them going more frequently.
-Signs of a UTI in babies and young children can include:
+Pēpi and young tamariki can't tell you about their discomfort when doing a wee and you may not notice them going more frequently.
+Signs of a UTI in pēpi and young tamariki can include:

 • fever (with no obvious cause such as a rash or cough)